rclone/rclone/CONTRIBUTING.md

     cd fs/operations
     go test -v -remote TestDrive:

+If you want to use the integration test framework to run these tests all together with an HTML report and test retries then from the project root:

+    go install github.com/ncw/rclone/fstest/test_all
+    test_all -backend drive

 If you want to run all the integration tests against all the remotes, then change into the project root and run